tikv/tikv/docs/reference/tools/pd-control.md

 - `disable-location-replacement` is used to disable the isolation level check.
 When you set it to `true`, PD does not improve the isolation level of Region replicas by scheduling.

 - `disable-namespace-relocation` is used to disable Region relocation to the store of its namespace.
 When you set it to `true`, PD does not move Regions to stores where they belong to.

+- `use-region-storage` is used to enable or disable Region metadata storage in PD.
+When you set it to `true`, the metadata of PD Regions will be saved to the Region Meta-Storage, a seperate storage engine.
+This solves the potential performance issue with BlotDB (backend of etcd) that may occur if the stored metadata has reached a GB level.
+Metadata is synchonized across multiple PD servers and eventally consistency is guranteed through Raft.
+The default value is `true`.

+   > **Note:**
+   >
+   > This feature is introduced in TiKV 3.0.

 ### `config delete namespace <name> [<option>]`